roidrage/paperplanes/_posts/2012-1-12-my-publishing-tool-chain.md

 All of the above is wrapped into a Rakefile and some small Ruby classes.
 I'll be sure to put it up for your perusal soon, but this list should get you started.

+<a name="fulfillment"></a>

+To make the book available for purchase I'm using [FastSpring](http://www.fastspring.com/).
+They're not my favorite choice, as they make things like customizing your shop fairly hard, but I chose them because their way of payout (monthly or bi-monthly), and the fact that they take care of VAT, were both reasons important to me, especially being in Europe, where tax laws throw a lot of stones at you for wanting to try and sell things internationally.
+Unfortunately FastSpring doesn't have any means of updating products and allowing and notifying users of the updates being available, so I built a small Sinatra app to capture orders and take care of sending out the updates.
+Not pretty, but it's a small sacrifice compared to the tax hassle I'd have with any other fulfillment provider.

 Curious about the result?
 You should [buy the book](http://riakhandbook.com/?pp)!